learn-co-curriculum/dsc-probability-mass-function-lab/README.md

 At an educational establishment, the expected student-to-teacher ratio is 10:1.
 But randomly interviewed students often feel that their average class size is much bigger than 10.
 There are two main reasons for this:

-1. Students typically engage into 4 - 5 classes at any given time, but teachers only teach 1 or 2 classes.
+1. Students typically engage in 4 - 5 classes at any given time, but teachers only teach 1 or 2 classes.
-2. An obvious fact, that number of students in a small class is small, and the number of students in a large class is large.
+2. An obvious fact, that the number of students in a small class is small, and the number of students in a large class is large.

 Due to the second fact, while randomly taking feedback from students, we would surely come across more students from larger classes.

 Let's work through a set of data to re-create and analyze this paradox.

 Suppose that a college offers 65 classes in a term.
-We can start with a following distribution of sizes and counts:
+We can start with the following distribution of sizes and counts:

 ```
  size      count